ztsv-av/math-cs-ml/Machine Learning/Evaluating, Debugging & Diagnostics.md

 **Diagnostic** is a test you run to gain insight into what is/isn't working with a learning algorithm, to gain guidance into improving its pefromance.

+## Error Analysis

+The error analysis process refers to manually looking through all misclassified cross validation examples and trying to gain insights into where the algorithm is going wrong, if it is possible.
+For example, imagine we have spam classification problem.
+Our model misclassified 100 examples, 21 of which are related to pharmaceutical, 18 to password stealing, 7 to unusual email routing, 3 to deliberate misspellings and 5 to where there is a spam embedded image.
+So, it is clear that we should figure out how to reduce error related to pharmaceutical and phishing emails.

+If there is a large number of misclassified examples, take a random sample to perform error analysis on them (around 100-200).

+After error analysis, you might want to add more data of the types where analysis has indicated it might help, such as pharma spam data.

 ## Evaluation

 There is a simple technique which is used to evaluate your model through a test set.
 First, you take your dataset and split it into **train**, **validation** (optional) and **test** sets.
 You use *train* set to fit your model and then *test* set to evaluate it.
 Use any *metric* to evaluate your model.
 High & low cost and metric function values correspond to underfitting and overfitting of data by a model.